szaumoor/ZSTweaks/README.md

 This makes the club slightly more powerful (+3 in all respects), more shamanic, and more damaging to undead: acts as +5 against them, with THAC0 bonus of +5 against undead, undead take +4 damage, and spectral undead take +8

-**Component 1323:** Make Azuredge act properly as a +3 weapon
+**Component 1323:** Make Azuredge act properly as a +3 weapon and make the disruption effect more balanced

 The original hits in terms of extra damage and thac0 like an unenchanted weapon.
 This component makes the weapon match the basic stats of a +3 weapon.
-Additionally, it fixes the usual misleding bits in the description for extra damage, and it improves slightly the extra damage to undead from 1d6+4 to 1d6+6.
+Additionally, it fixes the usual misleding bits in the description for extra damage, and the extra damage to undead was adjusted from 1d6+4 to 1d6+3.

+Finally, and more importantly, it makes the axe balanced, since anyone can Whirlwind a lich to death with this way too easily.
+Following a close-ish PnP version, the weapon has different degrees of effectiveness depending on the target (which now also includes fiends, as per PnP).
+Any creature that applies for the axe's disruption effect must save vs. Death at -2, except:

+- Fiends: have 95% chance of resisting it without having to save against it.
+- Liches and demiliches: 80% chance
+- Vampires and vampyres: 50% chance
+- Spectres, ghosts, and other spectral creatures: 35% chance
+- Mummies and revenants: 20% chance
+- Wraiths: 5% chance
+- Other lesser undead creatures such as Skeletons, Shadows, and Ghouls have no chance of resisting it and must therefore save against it every time.

 **Component 1324:** Make Wyvern's Tail +2 cause poison damage on hit and have a chance of poisoning